lumizila/PathPlanningAStar/README.md

 &emsp;A* was first published in 1968 by Peter Hart, Nils Nilsson and Bertram Raphael.
 It can be seen as an extention of the Dijkstra algorithm and it presents better performance than the Dijkstra algorithm.
 A* is a graph traversal algorithm to find a path that uses heuristics to guide the search (hence why it has better performance).
 One of the drawbacks of A* is a high space complexity, since it needs to store all the generated nodes in memory.
+You can learn more about A* algorithm at https://en.wikipedia.org/wiki/A*_search_algorithm

 In pseudocode without extra details, the algorithm goes as follows: